Susovan88/OxyTrack.com/README.md

   - **Online appointment scheduling** with real-time availability.
   - **Air Quality Index (AQI) check** for respiratory risk assessment.
   - **Emergency alert system** for critical health conditions.

-This format improves clarity and makes it easier to read in a resume. 🚀 Let me know if you need further refinements! 😊